How to Find an Escaped Snake (or Other Reptile)

 Although they are not guaranteed to work in finding your snake in every situation or circumstance, this article will provide some additional tips and information about understanding a snake’s biology when it comes to them escaping that can better increase your likelihood of locating your missing pet.
 Assuming you live in a structurally sound residence with no open doors, windows, or other openings or gaps large enough for a snake to potentially be able to make its way through and outside, this article will primarily cover how to locate a snake indoors.
 Responsible pet ownership should always be the first preventative measure with regards to escapes.
 In not doing so, an animal’s health and welfare can often be compromised (especially if the animal is going to be exposed to environments outside of its optimal temperature zone), as well as generate additional negative publicity towards these animals and the hobby/industry everyone wishes to avoid.
 With this said, here are some tips and information about better being able to locate your missing snake or other reptile when it does happen, and how to prevent it from occurring again in the future.

 – Reptiles, and snakes especially, are escape artists.
 Always conduct your research before acquiring any animal, including researching and understanding the proper enclosure or setup required for that animal.
 There are many plastic, PVC, fiberglass, and other injection molded caging or caging systems specifically designed and manufactured for snakes to be secure, lockable, and escape proof, and are also adequately ventilated.
 If using a glass terrarium for snakes, always ensure that there is a properly fitted screen or other top secured to the enclosure.
-Items such as boards, bricks, rocks, or other makeshift latches or devices are not suitable means for preventing escapes.
+Items such as boards, bricks, rocks, cage clips, or other makeshift latches or devices are not suitable means for preventing escapes.

 – Open top enclosures may be suitable for other animals generally not known to be able to climb glass or enclosure walls or sides (such as turtles, tortoises, and many lizards), but some care and common sense should still be used to prevent opportunities where these animals could possibly climb or otherwise leverage themselves to be able to get outside of an enclosure (such as branches, walls or sides of inadequate height or dimensions, etc).